aptech/docs/docs/CR-convertstrtosa.rst

     z = convertstrtosa(str);

-You can check the types of your variables by viewing them on the GAUSS data page, or by using the show command.
-If the code above was executed at startup, running the show command would return:
+You can check the types of your variables by viewing them on the GAUSS data page, or by using the :func:`show` command.
+If the code above was executed at startup, running the *show* command would return:

 ::